Victorian REFCL program status

 The Powerline Bushfire Safety Taskforce

-The PBST commissioned research and testing of the technology in collaboration with ESV, suppliers and electricity companies to prove this capability.
+The PBSP commissioned research and testing of REFCL technology in collaboration with ESV, suppliers and electricity companies to confirm its capability in reducing the risk of powerlines igniting bushfires.

 Following successful trials, the Electricity Safety (Bushfire Mitigation) Regulations 2013 were amended in 2016 to require electricity companies to achieve the ‘required capacity’ performance standard across 45 prescribed substations supplying the highest bushfire consequence areas of Victoria.
 REFCL is currently the only technology that can achieve this performance standard.